ffbinaries/ffbinaries-node/readme.md

 * `getBinaryFilename(component, platform)` resolves a filename of a binary for a given platform (appends ".exe" in Windows).

+* `locateBinariesSync(components, opts)` looks for binaries already existing in the system.
+Returns object with located binaries, their paths and versions.

+  `opts` parameter is an object that can specify these additional options:
+  * `paths` to provide locations to check in first
+  * `ensureExecutable` will set executable flag on the file if it's missing

 * `clearCache()` purges local cache